 I prefer to use dark chocolate chips to get the richest flavor I can get.

-STEP ONE: In a heavy-bottomed pot, melt the butter.
+First: In a heavy-bottomed pot, melt the butter.
 Add in the sweetened condensed milk, heat and stir to combine.
 Bring to a simmer.

-STEP TWO: Slowly stir in your choice of chocolate chips.
+Second: Slowly stir in your choice of chocolate chips.
 I prefer dark, but that’s just me:)

-STEP THREE: Once the chocolate starts to melt, remove from the heat.
+Third: Once the chocolate starts to melt, remove from the heat.
 Spend a couple minutes stirring and letting it cool slightly.

-STEP FOUR: Serve immediately over your fave dessert or store it in a jar or container with lid in the refrigerator.
+Fourth: Serve immediately over your fave dessert or store it in a jar or container with lid in the refrigerator.

 How long does it last?